sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## ListSourceSchemas
+## List Schemas on a Source

 > []Schema ListSourceSchemas(ctx, sourceId).IncludeTypes(includeTypes).Execute()

-List Schemas on a Source
+Lists the Schemas that exist on the specified Source in IdentityNow.

 ### Example